Trevor-FanshaweC/ChatApp_B/Readme.md

-# Team Page Example with Node, Express and Data
+# Chat Example with Node, Express, Socket.io and Data

-A (very) simple Express Generator build with an object that defines a team with roles, description, avatar images etc.
+A (very) simple Express build with an object that handles multiple connections to a chat server, handles messaging and custom user events.

 ## Installation

 You'll need SASS installed on your system for CSS changes (compile to public/css).

 Clone, NPM install and run npm start

 ## Usage

-team partial is loaded via route with dynamic data pulled from the team object in the route file
+Connect to the chat service via localhost and chat away!

 ## Contributing